nerdyjohnny/ovidoc/docs/source/staff.rst

 NyomiNovaks
 ''''''

-.. note:: Nomi is also a janitor with her primary focus being a Custodian.
+.. note:: Nomi is also a janitor with her primary focus being a Maintenance member.

 .. image:: icons/custodian.png
 .. image:: icons/janitor.png